epinio/example-wordpress/README.md

 #| redis-dev      | 2022-09-22 12:45:05 +0200 CEST | 6.2.7   | A Redis service that can be    |
 #|                |                                |         | used during development        |
 ```
-More info about our Service Catalog here: https://docs.epinio.io/references/customization/catalog
+More information about Epinio Service Catalog is available in [the docs](https://docs.epinio.io/references/customization/catalog).

+nunix59 minutes ago
-For this example, we proceed with `mysql-dev`:
+For this example, we'll install the `mysql-dev` service:
 ```bash
 bash> epinio service create mysql-dev mydb
 ```